How and Why People Fall for Hoaxes

 The letter went into detail.

-People all over the country avidly read, quoted and debated it, dead sure it had happened.
-Those who dismissed it were criticised and virtually run out of town, because the public so wanted to believe it.
+People all over the country avidly read, quoted and debated, dead sure it had happened.
+Those who dismissed the contents of that letter were virtually run out of town, because the public so wanted to believe it.

 The letter had been composed by an aspiring young journalist, Edward P. Mitchell, who used it as a platform to gain a job with that very paper.